Who Can Access My Medical Records Without My Permission in FL? Explained

 It should also be noted that parents have access to their child’s medical records until the child turns 18.
 At this point, a young adult who wants their child to have access to the medical records will have the option to grant permissions by signing a form.
 While parents do have access to children’s medical records, healthcare providers may hold back from telling parents about sensitive issues.

-Understanding the Cost: Can Doctors Charge for Medical Records?
+Understanding the Cost: Can Doctors Charge for Medical Records and Health Insurance?

 Knowing that you have the right to see your medical record along with the tracking data for up to six years is one thing.
 However, most patients would also need to understand the potential costs involved with accessing their data too.